So you thought that you’re doing everything right to keep your pet turtle’s habitat clean.

-Once the algae bloom has been completely cleared out, you can move on to employing preventative measures to stop it from coming back.
+Once the algae bloom and the smell have completely disappeared, you can move on to employing preventative measures to stop it from coming back.

 Also, let’s assume it turns out your tap water is the problem, and you don’t have the means to change the water source or filter it beforehand.

 In that case, you can periodically run the UV sterilizer as a preventative measure on its own.

 Anyway, there’s a wide variety of UV sterilizers that you can get for the purpose.

 Make sure to get one that’s not cheaply built because these don’t last long.

 On top of that, look for UV sterilizers with very good sealing to avoid potential leaking issues.

 If you don’t have the time to do proper research on these and are okay with ordering online then you can check a good one on Amazon here.
 I’ve chosen a UV sterilizer that matches all of the criteria from above in the link.

 A UV clarifier with a 3-Watt bulb can treat any turtle tank that’s under 20 gallons in less than a week.
 The 9-Watt version can do the same in tanks that hold no more than 55 gallons of water.

 If your tank is larger than that, then I recommend checking my reviews of UV sterilizers for aquariums.
 This guide has a section with recommendations based on the gallon capacity of a tank, which could save you some time.